 “I’m cold but I don’t want a blanket!”

-We want to make sure the remedy we pick matches the Generals!
+We want to make sure the remedy we pick covers the Generals!

 Anything else you need to know in taking an acute case?